• Skip to main content

 How We Operate

 At the heart of The Land Between is partnership with Indigenous communities, Knowledge Holders, and local experts.
-Together, we advance bioregionalism—the understanding that our wellbeing is rooted in the health of the land

-First and foremost, The Land Between acknowledges the privilege of living on this land, made possible by the generosity and openness of Indigenous Peoples in the creation of the original treaties.
+The Land Between acknowledges the privilege of living on this land, made possible by the generosity and openness of Indigenous Peoples in the creation of the original treaties.
 These treaties established that the Anishinaabe and other Indigenous Nations would remain the primary caretakers of the land, water, and wildlife, retaining their full rights, freedoms, and self-determination.
 While recorded in the Great Wampum and enshrined in the British North America Act and Canada’s Constitution, we recognize that these agreements have not always been honored.

 The Land Between operates with at least 50% Anishinaabe representation on its Council, including a delegate appointed by at least one central First Nation community within the bioregion.
 We honor the enduring and inherent rights of Indigenous Peoples in all that we do.
 We do not represent or speak for Indigenous Peoples in The Land Between, but we are committed to strengthening partnerships and engagement with Anishinaabe communities as we build capacity together.